yueguoguo/yueguoguo.github.io/_posts/2023-12-13-domain-driven-development.md

           description: Internal server error
 ```

-The nature of *business-to-tech* translation is to conver the plain language
+The nature of *business-to-tech* translation is to convert the plain language
 that describes a business problem into a technical prototype or implementation.
 Usually a program manager, product manager, or product owner severs as the
 middle-layer to translate such requirements.
 From the above examples of the two